 Understanding what defines a "solar resource" is foundational to how land use regulation affects solar development.
 Solar energy resources are not simply where sunlight falls.
 A solar resource has minimum spatial and temporal characteristics, and needs to be considered not only today but also into the future.
-Solar energy equipment cannot function as designed if installed in partial shade, with too few hours of daily or annual direct sunlight, or without southern or near-southern exposure.
-Many provisions of the model ordinance are predicated on the concept that a solar resource has definable characteristics that are affected by local land use decisions and regulation.
+Solar energy systems are economic only if the annual solar resource (measured in annual watts per square meter) are sufficiently high to justify the cost of installation.
+The resource is affected by the amount of annual shading, orientation of the panel, and typical atmospheric conditions.
+Solar resources on a particular site can be mapped and quantified, similar to quantifying other site resources that enhance property value; mineral resources, prime soils for agriculture, water, timber, habitat.

-- IV.
-Permitted Accessory Use Solar energy systems shall be allowed as an accessory use in all zoning classifications where structures of any sort are allowed, subject to certain requirements as set forth below.
-Solar energy systems that do not meet the visibility standards in C. below will require a conditional use permit, except as provided in Section V. (Conditional Accessory Uses). - A. Height Solar energy systems must meet the following height requirements: - Building- or roof- mounted solar energy systems shall not exceed the maximum allowed height in any zoning district.
-For purposes for height measurement, solar energy systems other than building-integrated systems shall be given an equivalent exception to height standards as buildingmounted mechanical devices or equipment. - 2.
-Ground- or pole-mounted solar energy systems shall not exceed 20 feet in height when oriented at maximum tilt. - B. Set-back Solar energy systems must meet the accessory structure setback for the zoning district and primary land use associated with the lot on which the system is located. - 1.
-Roof- or Building-mounted Solar Energy Systems -
+IV.
+Permitted Accessory Use - Solar energy systems are a permitted accessory use in all zoning districts where structures of any sort are allowed, subject to certain requirements as set forth below.
+Solar carports and associated electric vehicle charging equipment are a permitted accessory use on surface parking lots in all districts regardless of the existence of another building.
+Solar energy systems that do not meet the following design standards will require a conditional use permit.

+A. Height - Solar energy systems must meet the following height requirements:

+- Building- or roof- mounted solar energy systems shall not exceed the maximum allowed height in any zoning district.
+For purposes for height measurement, solar energy systems other than building-integrated systems shall be given an equivalent exception to height standards as building-mounted mechanical devices or equipment. - 2.
+Ground- or pole-mounted solar energy systems shall not exceed 15 feet in height when oriented at maximum tilt. - 3.
+Solar carports in non-residential districts shall not exceed 20 feet in height. - B. Set-back Solar energy systems must meet the accessory structure setback for the zoning district and primary land use associated with the lot on which the system is located, except as allowed below. - Roof- or Building-mounted Solar Energy Systems The collector surface and mounting devices for roof-mounted solar energy systems shall not extend beyond the exterior perimeter of the building on which the system is mounted or built, unless the collector and mounting system has been explicitly engineered to safely extend beyond the edge, and setback standards are not violated.
+Exterior piping for solar hot water systems shall be allowed to